SMT-COMP/smt-comp/2022/prep/README.md

 To ensure the logics match those of SMT-LIB, we now create the division files from the list of benchmarks.
 The script `./create_divisions.sh` does this.
 You need to supply a regex for every division to match the logics in this division.
 The script will check that the logics are partitioned into the divisions and report any logic that is missing or that was assigned to two divisions.

+## Retrieve SQ statuses for unknown non-incremental benchmarks

+One should:
+1 - Download the job information from the finished StarExec job.

+2 - Run the scoring script on it as if to compute the final results for SQ, but
+    with the --solved-benchs option, which will output a CSV with a list of solved unknown benchmarks and the results produced

+3 - Run `merge_benchmarks_with_sq_statuses.py $PATH_CSV_SQ_STATUSES`, which will
+    supplement `SMT-LIB_non_incremental_benchmarks_all_assertions.csv` with the
+    SQ statuses and generate
+    `SMT-LIB_non_incremental_benchmarks_all_assertions_sqSolved.csv`

+The resulting CSV will have two new columns: `sqSatRes` and `sqUnsatRes`.
+For each benchmark the former (resp. the latter) has the number of solvers who said "sat" (resp. unsat) for it.
+No distinction about solvers being sound or not is made for that computation.